quantum-ods/qmlcourse/qmlcourseRU/book/qnnblock/barrenplateau.md

 [Insert figure with a big unitary matrix]

-"When the what is a what??".
+"When the circuit distribution is a what?".
 Let's unravel those terms, which are crucial to understand the essence of barren plateaus.

 #### Haar measure and 2-designs